lala-rob/openhab2-addons/addons/binding/org.openhab.binding.yamahareceiver/README.md

 Initially a thing for the main zone will be created.
 This will trigger a zone detection internally and all available additional zones will appear as new things.

+If your receiver is using menu-based net radio navigation, you can use this binding to select radio stations from a configured menu.

+TODO: New features like presets, menu navigation and play info/control have to be added to this readme!

 ## Features

 The implemented channels are: